|

 memorial is very typical of Scottish churchyards.
 NS 4146 4077.

-Grade B listing.
+category B listing.

-Maxwell and Kilmarnock United Free Church (1844 - date-stone).
+Maxwell and Kilmarnock United Free Church (1844 - date-stone)

-Another view.
-NS 4092 4108.
-Link.
-There is also an interesting history of the United Free Church
+PoWiS.
+There is an interesting history of the United Free Church

 here.
 The closed Glencairn United Presbyterian Church on